Car Finance Credit Restoration

 Understanding a FICO Credit Score

-Banks usually take FICO credit and history into consideration when making their decision.
+Banks usually take FICO credit score and history into consideration when making their decision.
 Auto lenders identify the a borrower’s loan or lease eligibility by auditing his or her credit score and history.

 To identify your score, credit unions consider these following five factors: